silshack/spring2014/_posts/2014-01-15-sierraturtle.md

 If I surround something with backticks it's rendered in `code`

-Here is a simple and ugly design because my dazzling design was abducted by aliens.
+Here is a simple and ugly design because my dazzling design was abducted by aliens( not a cat on the keyboard).
 I considered making it resemble a video game, but decided to draw a questionable house complete with underground fireworks.